 The Account Transcript is what most people need.
 It shows every transaction on your account: credits, penalties, notices, and freezes that can affect your refund.

-You can pull your transcripts for free at IRS.gov using the Get Transcript tool after identity verification.
+You can pull your transcripts for free using the IRS’s Get Transcript tool after identity verification.

 What Does IRS Code 806 Mean on My Transcript?